-1. Exams (45%)
+1. Exams (35%)

-There will be one midterm exam and one final exam exercise.
-These exams are intended to assess your knowledge of the material and allow you to demonstrate your understanding of the issues addressed in the course.
+There will be two exams, which are intended to assess your knowledge of the material and allow you to demonstrate your understanding of the issues addressed in the course.

-The midterm exam will cover all course materials from Weeks 1-6 inclusive.
-It will be worth 15% of your overall course grade, and will be held online in Week 7.
+The first exam will cover all course materials from Module 1.
+It will be worth 15% of your overall course grade and will be held online in Week 7.

-The final exam exercise will cover all course materials.
-It will be worth 30% of your overall course grade, and will be due on Tuesday, May 10th at 8:00pm EST.
+The second exam will be an assignment covering all course materials from Modules 2 and 3.
+It will be worth 20% of your overall course grade and will be due in Week 15.

-Details of both exams will be announced in class and on Canvas.
-Sample questions will be available on Canvas.
+More details on both formats will be announced in class and on Canvas.
 Optional review sessions are offered before each exam, as per the class schedule below.